patrickfrey/mewa/doc/tutorial.md

 ```

 #### Context Types
-Define the list of context types used for resolving types dependent on the scope.
-Define the context type for declarations of new types.
+The list of context types used for resolving types has already been explained.
+The function ```getDeclarationContextTypeId``` provides the access to the context type used for declarations depending on context.
+The function ```getSeekContextTypes``` provides the access to the list context type used for ```typedb:resolve_type```.
+The list of seek context types is also dependent on scope.
+It is possible to extend the list of seek context types explicitely when implementing a construct like ```using namespace``` in _C++_
+or like the Pascal ```WITH```.
+This has not been done in this
 ```Lua
 -- Get the context type for type declarations function getDeclarationContextTypeId( context)